 If you’re concerned about the security of your burglar alarm, it may be time to consider a smart upgrade to protect your home.
 But what is a smart alarm?
 What can it do for you?
 How does it differ from a normal “bells-only” alarm?

 Cloud sensors are powerful all-in-one units designed to monitor environmental, air-based or sensory changes in physical spaces.
-Loaded with a collection of high-spec sensors, products like Verkada’s SV11 measure air quality, humidity, temperature, motion and noise.
+Loaded with a collection of high-spec sensors, these devices measure air quality, humidity, temperature, motion and noise.

-Sensors can be managed through a web-based platform in the same way as other cloud security devices like CCTV.
-They provide context to the change in environment instantly.
-Users can set custom alerts and quickly scan real-time data to see where people are and what’s happening at each location on a reactive meter-style reading.
+Sensors can be accessed and managed through a web-based command platform in the same way as other cloud security devices, like CCTV or access control.
+They provide context for any environmental changes instantly.
+Operators can set custom alerts and quickly scan real-time data to see where people are and what’s happening at each location on a reactive meter-style reading.

-These systems make a sensible addition to any serious security system.
-Natively integrated with cloud-based alarm systems, events such as motion and noise can be set up to trigger an alarm in off-limits zones.
-Or, even sensitive areas where video surveillance is non-permitted, like bathrooms and changing rooms.
+These systems make a sensible addition to any serious security operation.
+Natively integrated with cloud based alarm systems, activity like motion and noise can be set up to trigger an alarm in off-limits zones, or sensitive areas where video surveillance is non-permitted, like bathrooms and changing rooms.

-In video-permitted zones, sensors can be paired with CCTV cameras to give video playback of sensor-based events.
-A sensor reading, such as a smoke alert, can trigger an alert on the user's phone, alerting the user to visually confirm the issue on a nearby connected camera.
+In video-permitted zones, sensors can be integrated with CCTV cameras to give video playback of sensor-based events.
+A sensor reading, such as a smoke alert, can trigger an alert on the operator's phone, prompting them to visually confirm the issue on a nearby connected camera.

-From an environmental stance, sensors can offer valuable temperature and air quality insights for server rooms or controlled manufacturing facilities, helping site managers keep safety as a priority.
-These systems can also detect vaping and smoking events, allowing site managers or even school managers to keep a watchful eye over hard-to-reach corners.
+From an environmental perspective, sensors can offer valuable temperature and air quality insights for server rooms or controlled manufacturing facilities, helping site managers to keep safety a priority.
+These systems can also detect vaping and smoking events, allowing site managers or even school managers to keep a watchful eye over their occupants in hard-to-reach corners.
 Discover: What Are Cloud Environmental Sensors & How Do They Work?

 Highly accurate temperature measurements have a number of advantages for businesses, from a safety and operational stance.
 Verkada’s SV11 sensor is accurate from -5°C to 50°C, giving operators custom temperature alerts for each specific sensor.

 Receive instant, automatic alerts for chemicals evaporating into the air including benzene, ethylene glycol and formaldehyde.
-Known as a ‘Total measure of Volatile Organic Compounds’, VOCs can be extremely dangerous on human health and wellbeing.
+TVOC is “Total measure of Volatile Organic Compounds”, the chemicals mentioned previously, which can be extremely damaging to human health and wellbeing.

 Monitor the total noise level in each area.
-Under GDPR law, private conversation cannot be recorded, so audio will not be saved by the sensor; however a decibel reading will be available in the interface or as an instant notification above a certain level.
-Operators will be alerted to shouting or loud, sudden jolts in decibel reading, allowing them to respond to accidents or emergencies quickly.
+Under GDPR law, private conversation cannot be recorded, so audio will not be saved by the sensor.
+However, a decibel reading will be available in the interface or as an instant notification above a certain level.
+Operators will be alerted to sudden jolts in decibel reading, allowing them to respond to accidents or emergencies quickly.

-Unique to Verkada sensors, the Vape Index is a score derived from multiple sensors that is strongly linked to vaping or smoking events.
+Unique to Verkada sensors, the Vape Index is a score derived from multiple sensors that detect compounds closely linked to vaping or smoking.
 Vape Index measurements outside of the “green zone” suggest suspected smoking activity, but could also indicate dangerous fumes from other sources like gas fires or fuel burning.

 Motion sensors are particularly useful in detecting suspicious activity in off-limit zones or out-of-hours.
 Measuring the changes in infrared light absorption, the sensor can raise an immediate alert for any movement on-site.